robrix/starlight/README.md

 - Down arrow: turn to face opposite direction from current heading
 - +/-: increase/decrease throttle (controls rate of thrust)
 - tab/shift tab: switch to the next/prev target
+- space: fire weapons in the direction you’re facing